CARROLL COMMUNITY COLLEGE

 COPPIN STATE UNIVERSITY

-Project Description: The AmeriCorps*VISTA member will help develop a center to assist the Latino population in Baltimore County.
-The AmeriCorps*VISTA member will work with Goucher’s France-Merrick Professor in Service-Learning to develop partnerships between the college’s Spanish department, existing service organizations that serve the Latino community in the Greater Baltimore area, and the Latino community itself, living in Baltimore County.
-The AmeriCorps*VISTA member will assist in identifying programs that meet the community’s needs, will coordinate scheduled activities (after school and weekend programs, the campus’ Hispanic Heritage Month activities, etc), and will help recruit and coordinate Goucher students from community-based learning courses.
-He or she will also serve as the primary liaison between the college and community agencies (churches, government agencies, health agencies, etc)
+Project Description: The Goucher Latino Center assists the burgeoning Latino population in Baltimore County by providing computer courses, English for Speakers of Other Languages (ESOL) classes and enrichment activities.
+The MDCC-VISTA member works with Goucher’s France-Merrick Professor in Service-Learning to develop partnerships between the College’s Spanish Department, existing service organizations that serve the Latino community in the Greater Baltimore area, and the Latino community itself, living in Baltimore County.
+The MDCC-VISTA member assists in identifying programs that meet the community’s needs, coordinates after-school and weekend programs and activities, Hispanic Heritage Month activities, and helps recruit and coordinate Goucher students from community-based learning courses.
+She serves as the primary liaison between the college and community agencies such as faith-based institutions, government agencies, and health agencies.

 MARYLAND INSTITUTE COLLEGE OF ART